 Similar to common stock, preferred stock is an equity security that represents ownership in a company.
-However, investors utilize preferred stock in a different way.
-In particular, capital appreciation (capital gains, growth, buying low & selling high) is not a commonly-cited benefit associated with preferred stock investments (although possible to obtain).
-In particular, cash dividends are what make them valuable.
+Investors typically use preferred stock differently, though.
+Capital appreciation (capital gains, growth, buying low & selling high) isn’t the main reason most investors buy preferred stock (even though it can happen).
+Instead, preferred stock is valued primarily for its cash dividends.

-Some common stocks pay cash dividends, while some do not.
+Some common stocks pay cash dividends, while others do not.
 As we learned earlier in this unit, dividend payments depend on the size and overall goals of the company.
-However, you can safely assume all preferred stocks pay dividends, and their dividend rates are the primary benefit provided to investors.
-The rate is fixed (never changes) when the security is sold in the primary market by the issuer, which is why preferred stock is considered a fixed income security.
-This is different than common stock, where dividend rates fluctuate over time.
+With preferred stock, you can generally assume dividends are paid, and the dividend rate is the primary benefit to investors.

-Preferred stocks typically pay cash dividends on a quarterly basis, but you could encounter preferred shares paying annual or semi-annual dividends.
-Similar to common stock, the Board of Directors (BOD) must approve the dividend payment when the time comes for a dividend payment to be made.
-If the company does not have the funds to make the payment, the BOD can vote to skip or indefinitely delay dividend payments.
-This presents a risk to investors, which we’ll explore further in the suitability chapter later in this unit.
+Preferred stocks typically pay cash dividends quarterly, but you may also see annual or semi-annual payments.
+As with common stock, the Board of Directors (BOD) must approve each dividend when it’s due.
+If the company doesn’t have the funds, the BOD can vote to skip or delay dividends indefinitely.
+That creates risk for investors, which we’ll explore further in the suitability chapter later in this unit.

-Like any other security, issuers sell preferred stock to raise capital (money) from investors.
-At issuance, a par value is assigned to the stock.
-Also known as the face value, par value is what the dividend rate is based upon.
-For example:
+Issuers sell preferred stock to raise capital (money) from investors.
+At issuance, the stock is assigned a par value (also called face value).
+Par value matters because the dividend rate is applied to par.

 An investor purchases 100 shares of a $100 par, 5% preferred stock.
 What is the annual amount of dividends received?